-Who, having communicated their full powers, found in good and due form, have agreed on the following provisions:
+Who, having exchanged their full powers, found in good and due form, have agreed on the following provisions:

-Article I.
+Article T.

-The High Contracting Parties undertake to submit to conciliation procedure and, if necessary, to arbitration procedure disputes of any kind which may arise between them and which it may not have been found possible to settle, within a reasonable time, through the diplomatic channel.

-This provision shall not apply to disputes arising out of events prior to the present Treaty and belonging to the past.
+- I. The High Contracting Parties undertake to submit to conciliation procedure, and, if necessary to arbitration, disputes of any kind which may arise between them and which it may not have been found possible to settle within a reasonable time by diplomacy. - 2.
+This provision shall not apply to disputes arising out of events prior to the present Treaty and belonging to the past. - 3.
 Disputes for the settlement of which a special procedure is laid down in other Conventions in force between the High Contracting Parties shall be settled in conformity with the provisions of those Conventions.